Revit vs. AutoCAD: What’s the difference? | Autodesk

 In simple terms, when using CAD for building design, you focus on creating drawings.
 When using BIM, you focus on creating a building model and then the drawings can be generated from the model.

-BIM is Building Information Modelling.
-It is an intelligent 3D model-based process that gives architecture, engineering and construction (AEC) professionals the insight and tools to efficiently plan, design, construct and manage buildings and infrastructure.

 CAD is Computer-Aided Design.
-CAD software provides technology for architects, engineers and construction professionals to design and create precise 2D and 3D drawings, replacing manual drafting with an automated process.
+CAD software provides technology for architects, engineers, and construction professionals to design and create precise 2D and 3D drawings (US site), replacing manual drafting with an automated process.

-The biggest difference is that AutoCAD is CAD software and Revit is software for BIM.
-While AutoCAD is a general drawing tool with broad application, Revit is a design and documentation solution, supporting all phases and disciplines involved in a building project.

-Revit is used to co-ordinate all data inputs (including CAD) and produce federated project deliverables.
-Both programmes are often used within the same firm, with BIM and CAD specialists working on different elements of a project.

 Image courtesy of Botswana Innovation Hub - SHoP Architects